yargs/yargs-unparser/README.md

 // ['my-command', 'hello', '--no-boolean', '--number', '4', '--string', 'foo'];
 ```

+### Caveats

-**NOTE**: The returned array can be parsed again by `yargs-parser` using the default configuration.
+The returned array can be parsed again by `yargs-parser` using the default configuration.
 If you used custom configuration that you want `yargs-unparser` to be aware, please fill an [issue](https://github.com/moxystudio/yargs-unparser/issues).

-**NOTE**: If you `coerce` in weird ways, things might not work correctly.
+If you `coerce` in weird ways, things might not work correctly.

 ## Tests